 Halloween Fun Fest and Zombie Run

-5K Zombie Run plus kids activities, corn maze, tractor treat, music, food and more.
-Preregistration required for the Zombie Run, call 334-794-3452 to register Run registration includes entry to the Halloween Kick Off.
+5K Zombie Run plus kids activities, corn maze, pumpkin patch, music, and more.
+Preregistration required for the Zombie Run, call David at 334-794-3452 to register Run registration includes entry to the Halloween Kick Off.

 Landmark Park Quilt Show

 This year’s theme: The Color Wheel Reinvented.
 Held in conjunction with the park’s annual Fall Farm Day, this quilt show features over 100 antique and contemporary quilts displayed inside the Stokes Activity Barn.
 This juried show includes exhibits, door prizes, speakers and more.
 Open for viewing on Friday (1-4); Saturday (10-4); Sunday (1-4).
 Click here for entry form.
 Click here for vendor form.
 Click here for sponsor form.

 Fall Farm Day